WHAT IS COMMUNITY-ENGAGED ART?

 ABOUT OUR RECENT COMMUNITY-ENGAGED ARTS PROGRAMS

 From 2014-2017, Arts Network Ottawa organized Art Place, a 3-year community-engaged arts program that consisted of local artists and arts groups working with non-profit community organizations across Ottawa.
 It was a pilot community-engaged arts initiative, generously supported by the OTF and other funders.
 Art Place addressed a gap in artistic programming, such as the demand for arts-based projects in immigration service facilities, community centers, and seniors’ organizations.
-Arts Network Ottawa (then, AOE Arts Council) saw first-hand how Art Place artists have brought out personal stories of courage and perseverance.
+Arts Network Ottawa (then, Arts Network Ottawa) saw first-hand how Art Place artists have brought out personal stories of courage and perseverance.

 To celebrate Canada’s 150th birthday, 12 artists and arts groups participated in a special one-time community-engaged arts program, run by Arts Network Ottawa: Neighbourhood Arts 150.
 This program enabled professional artists and arts groups of all disciplines to lead in the creation of free, community-specific arts in partnership with libraries, BIA’s, community centres, etc. This program was made possible through the support from the Government of Canada; Ontario150, the Ottawa Community Foundation and other partners.